oa-333/elog/README.md

     - All configurable parameters can be set either globally and/or per log target
 - Periodic Configuration Loading
     - Periodically check and update all log levels according to changes in a specified configuration file
+- Live Remote Configuration
+    - Can connect from remote machines and update log levels of log sources
+    - Utility CLI tool also provided (elog_cli)
 - Extendibility
     - All entities in the library are extendible such that they can also be loaded from configuration (i.e. if you extend the library, there is provision to have your extensions to be loadable from configuration file)
         - log targets